wikiknights/cs-materials/src/intro-to-c/strings/strings-practice.md

 ---

 ## More Practice Using Strings

-*Originally created by Idel Martinez and Jerrett Longworth in Fall 2020.*

 For all questions, assume all necessary libraries are included, and all function calls are properly defined.
 Assume that `remove_clrf(string);` will remove any newline characters ('`\n`' or '`\r`') at the end of `string` passed in.